astroza/office_service/README.md

 ### HTTP Interface
 There are two URL:
 ###### /to/pdf
-It receives a word file (.doc or .docx) via POST method packaged as form input and send as response a PDF file.
+It receives a word file (.doc or .docx) via POST method and send a PDF file as response.
 Example: convert.html
 ###### /cleanup/word
-It receives a word file (.doc or .docx) via POST method packaged as form input and send as response another word file without personal information (but identical to the first one).
+It receives a word file (.doc or .docx) via POST method send another word file without personal information (but identical to the first one).
 Example: cleanup.html

 Before deliver the response to client, the work is sent to the Work Queue to process the request using Microsoft Word.